AInsolence/SnakeGame/SnakeGameSolution/SnakeGame/ReadMe.txt

 1. Need new collision detection functor - DONE
 2. Need fix food appearing - DONE
 3. Prohibit reverse moving to the snake - DONE
-4. Bug in Level.cpp, another scale of the blocks does not work in a right way
+4. Bug in Level.cpp, another scale of the blocks does not work in a right way - DONE
-5. Bug in reading players scores in the cases when player's name contain numbers
+5. Bug in reading players scores in the cases when player's name contain numbers - DONE
+6. Does not work backspace in player's input name form - DONE
+7. Change all inatances initializations to variant with shared_ptr

 Additional features after manual testing:
 1. Create new graphics for the food & walls in the game - DONE
 2. Create new graphics for the main menu - DONE
-3. Create new graphics for the main menu points - DONE
+3. Create new graphics for the main menu pofloats - DONE
 4. Increasing speed depending on length of the snake - DONE